It might not always be obvious, but data accompanies everything that we do in business. So relying data-driven marketing shouldn’t come as a surprise.

 It’s hard to imagine a digital-first business that doesn’t have a presence on social media these days.
 Besides being a channel to create strong customer relationships, social media also generates traffic for your website and promotes the brand.

 Email marketing can easily be the most effective marketing channel when done right.
 It is widely used and allows building relationships with their prospects in a convenient way.
-But more importantly, it is a way to communicate with your audience directly, unlike social media, where factors like algorithms can come in the way.
+But more importantly, it is a way to communicate with your audience directly.
+It’s different from social media, where factors like algorithms can come in the way.

 The two most common metrics are Open Rate and Click Through Rate (CTR, how many subscribers click on links in an email) in email marketing.
 For a more in-depth understanding, look into List Growth Rate, Bounce Rate (how many emails don’t get delivered), and Unsubscribes.

 Content marketing is the ultimate way to improve your business’s discoverability, earn a reputation, and provide helpful information for people.
-Creating (and measuring) new and relevant content helps attract customers to your website and improve your chances of choosing to do business with you.
+Creating (and measuring) new and relevant content helps attract customers to your website.
+Also it helps to improve your chances of choosing to do business with you.

 Besides measuring Traffic and Time on Page, you can evaluate Conversion Rate (how many visitors buy from you), Comments, and Social Shares per post (users’ engagement with your content).

 Your business needs to make money.
 Knowing how to measure your return on investment (ROI) is a must.
-Lead generation metrics can help you increase the number of leads and increase your customer value, making them worth more while reducing your efforts.
+Lead generation metrics can help you increase the number of leads.
+Eventually it increases your customer value, making them worth more while reducing your efforts.

 Here you can analyze Customer Lifetime Value (CLTV, how much revenue each customer generates vs. the costs of acquisition) and Funnel Conversion Rate (the percentage of opportunities that move further at every stage of the funnel).

 Your customers are an invaluable source of information.
-Quantitative data might not always show you the complete story, but when combined with first-hand input from your actual users, it gives a better chance to understand how to improve your performance.
+Quantitative data might not always show you the complete story.
+Especially when combined with first-hand input from your actual users, it gives a better chance to understand how to improve your performance.

 Shouldn’t all marketing be data-driven?

-Yes, marketing should be data-driven, but strategies must also be compelling on a personal level.
+Generally – yes, marketing should be data-driven.
+However, strategies must also be compelling on a personal level.
 Always remember that your customers aren’t logical machines.
 They are human beings driven by feelings and emotions.

 It doesn’t mean that numbers don’t matter; it just isn’t the end-all-be-all.
-Data is the foundation of growth marketing, and generating insights through seeing the bigger picture and focusing on the customer’s journey is an equally important part of growth marketing.
+Data is the foundation of growth marketing.
+Generating insights through seeing the bigger picture and focusing on the customer’s journey is an equally important part of growth marketing.
 Data combined with insights makes the best approach for sustainable long-term success.

 The caveat?
 Insights from data are only as useful as the person interpreting it.
 We can get biased and start seeing patterns where we want them to be.
 Remember to take a step back and see the bigger picture.
 Or ask an impartial expert for advice.

 You don’t need to be a marketer to understand data-driven growth marketing.
 At Insight Labs, we are crazy about data.
-We work closely with entrepreneurs and business owners to analyze their business performance through marketing data and provide actionable insights that are ready to implement.
+We work closely with entrepreneurs and business owners to analyze their business performance through marketing data.
+As the result, we provide actionable insights that are ready to implement.
 Let’s get your business growing.